prsai/ibotg/README.md

 Configuration
 -------------

-For configuring ibotg complete the "config" file, it's self documented, the directives are in the format key=value.
+For configuring ibotg complete the config file, it's self documented, the directives are in the format key=value.

 By now ibotg cannot retrieve the contact list from telegram-cli, in fact